A-Khranovsky/praction-predis/README.md

 Practiion with Redis.

 ## Description
 The working environment has a redis server configured.
-Project uses packege predis to work with redis server.
+Project uses package "predis/predis" to work with redis server.
 Project inputs data, process it and outputs.
 There are tricks with entering multiple data through one request.
 There are techniques for saving the resulting data after operations on sets, movement data to another set, deletion the data.